apollographql/apollo/docs/source/guides/testing-react-components.md

 description: Have peace of mind when using react-apollo in production
 ---

 Running tests against code meant for production has long been a best practice.
-It provides additional security for the code that's already written, as well as prevents accidental regressions in the future.
-Components utilizing react-apollo are no exception.
+It provides additional security for the code that's already written, and prevents accidental regressions in the future.
+Components utilizing `react-apollo`, the React implementation of Apollo Client, are no exception.

-Although react-apollo has a lot going on under the hood, the library provides multiple tools for testing that simplify those abstractions, and allows complete focus on the component logic.
-These testing utilities have long been used to test the react-apollo library itself, so you can trust in their stability and long-term support.
+Although `react-apollo` has a lot going on under the hood, the library provides multiple tools for testing that simplify those abstractions, and allows complete focus on the component logic.
+These testing utilities have long been used to test the `react-apollo` library itself, so they will be supported long-term.

 ## An introduction

-react-apollo relies on [context](https://reactjs.org/docs/context.html) in order to pass the Apollo Client instance through the React component tree.
-In addition, react-apollo makes network requests in order to fetch data.
-This behavior affects how you write tests for components that use react-apollo.
+The `react-apollo` libary relies on [context](https://reactjs.org/docs/context.html) in order to pass the `ApolloClient` instance through the React component tree.
+In addition, `react-apollo` makes network requests in order to fetch data.
+This behavior affects how tests should be written for components that use `react-apollo`.

-This guide will explain step-by-step how you can test your react-apollo code.
-The following examples will be using the [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html) testing framework, but most concepts should be reusable with other libraries.
-These examples aim to use as simple of a toolset as possible, so React's [test renderer](https://reactjs.org/docs/test-renderer.html) will be used in place of something like [Enzyme](https://github.com/airbnb/enzyme) or [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+This guide will explain step-by-step how to test `react-apollo` code.
+The following examples use the [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html) testing framework, but most concepts should be reusable with other libraries.
+These examples aim to use as simple of a toolset as possible, so React's [test renderer](https://reactjs.org/docs/test-renderer.html) will be used in place of React-specific tools like [Enzyme](https://github.com/airbnb/enzyme) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).

 Consider the component below, which makes a basic query, and displays its results: